Water Safety Program

 The Water Safety Program is based on a curriculum designed by the Autism Society of San Diego; ASGA is the third affiliate of the Autism Society of America to roll out this life-saving initiative.
 The main goal for our participants is safety first and swimming second.
 We hope that individuals who go through this program continue their instruction with the YMCA after the ASGA program ends.

-Aquatic instructors receive training in modified safety swimming skills and techniques, the characteristics of autism, communication techniques, and instructional and behavioral strategies to utilize with students.
+Aquatic instructors receive training in modified water safety swimming skills and techniques, the characteristics of Autism, communication techniques, and instructional and behavioral strategies to utilize with students.
 Instructor training entails time in the classroom and hands-on experience with students in the pool.

 About the Program